paylike/api-docs/README.md

 #### Capture a transaction

-The total amount of captures is always less than the transasctions amount.
+The total amount of captures is always less than the transaction's amount.

 ```shell
 curl -i https://api.paylike.io/transactions/<transaction-pk>/captures \